-In short, as the old adage goes, if it sounds to good to be true, it probably is.
+In short, as the old adage goes, if it sounds too good to be true, it probably is.
 Even if you’re unsure, why tempt fate?

 Why?
 Because once you begin thinking logically, instead of emotionally, they know their ruse will quickly fall apart.
 To help you accomplish this, all you need to do is follow two simple steps:

-Tip #4: Make it Difficult for Scammers to Contact You
+4. Make It Difficult for Scammers to Contact You

-- Signing up for the Do Not Call list.
-While this won’t necessarily prevent scammers from calling your cell phone (after all, they’re not exactly known for following the law), it can help you avoid credit card scams like recurring automatic shipments, free trials, and the like.
+Signing up for the Do Not Call list.
+While this won’t necessarily prevent scammers from calling your cell phone (after all, they’re not exactly known for following the law), it can help you avoid certain common financial scams.

-- More and more scammers are turning to the online realm to perpetrate scams, since they understand seniors often aren’t digitally literate.
+More and more scammers are using the internet to perpetrate scams since they understand seniors often aren’t digitally literate.
 To help prevent this, it’s essential to learn good online habits, such as never opening emails from unknown senders (or downloading any attachments they contain), never entering your financial information on a non-secure website, and always surfing the web behind a firewall using up-to-date security software.

 One of the primary things Evelyn learned during her ordeal is that, at some point, it may be necessary to take away a senior’s access to finances in order to prevent fraud.
 In some cases, such as those involving dementia, even the ability to live on their own might be in jeopardy.